Find out more about Cathy Toogood

 What about compensation – a cash payout? – for a delayed flight?

 If you are travelling from a European airport or with an EU airline and your flight arrives at its destination more than three hours late, you may be entitled to financial compensation of up to €600 under the EU261 rules.

-It is important to remember, however, that even if a long delay is caused by extraordinary circumstances, your airline must look after you and offer a welfare package.
+It is important to remember, however, that even if a long delay is caused by extraordinary circumstances and you are not therefore entitled to compensation, your airline must look after you and offer a welfare package.

 How much compensation can I claim?

 As with welfare packages, the compensation you’re entitled to is determined by the length of your flight and how long the delay is.
 The table below outlines the different levels of compensation you can claim following a flight delay.

 |1,500km to 3500km||More than 3 hours||€400|